jmreidy/grunt-browserify/README.md

 ### v1.3.2
   - Adding `require` and global `transform` options.

-### v2.0.0
-- Complete rewrite

 ### v2.0.1
-- Inconsequential version to deal with weird NPM tag issues
+- Complete rewrite of grunt-browserify internals, and update of the API.
+(2.0.0 was mis-published to NPM and removed).

 ## License